-New development in Boxford will be focused within the defined settlement boundaries of Boxford village, Stone Street and Calais Street (as shown on Maps 5, 6 and 7).
-New developments of individual dwellings or small groups of houses, within the settlement boundary will be supported.
+New development in Boxford will be focused within the defined settlement boundaries of Boxford village, Stone Street and Calais Street (as shown on Maps 4, 5 and 6).
+New developments of individual dwellings or small groups of houses, within the settlement boundaries will be supported.